dotswg/dots-architecture/draft-ietf-dots-architecture.md

 A DOTS client is a DOTS agent from which requests for help coordinating attack response originate.
 The requests may be in response to an active, ongoing attack against a target in the DOTS client's domain, but no active attack is required for a DOTS client to request help.
-Local operators may wish to have upstream mitigators in the network path for an indefinite period, and are restricted only by business relationships when it comes to duration and scope of requested mitigation.
+Operators may wish to have upstream mitigators in the network path for an indefinite period, and are restricted only by business relationships when it comes to duration and scope of requested mitigation.

 The DOTS client requests attack response coordination from a DOTS server over the signal channel, including in the request the DOTS client's desired mitigation scoping, as described in [I-D.ietf-dots-requirements].
-The actual mitigation scope and countermeasures used in response to the attack are up to the DOTS server and Mitigator operators, as the DOTS client may have a narrow perspective on the ongoing attack.
+The actual mitigation scope and countermeasures used in response to the attack are up to the DOTS server and mitigator operators, as the DOTS client may have a narrow perspective on the ongoing attack.
 As such, the DOTS client's request for mitigation should be considered advisory: guarantees of DOTS server availability or mitigation capacity constitute service level agreements and are out of scope for this document.

-The DOTS client adjusts mitigation scope and provides available attack details at the direction of its local operator.
+The DOTS client adjusts mitigation scope and provides available attack details at the direction of its local administrator.
 Such direction may involve manual or automated adjustments in response to feedback from the DOTS server.

 To provide a metric of signal health and distinguish an idle signaling session from a disconnected or defunct session, the DOTS client sends a heartbeat over the signal channel to maintain its half of the signaling session.
-The DOTS client similarly expects a heartbeat from the DOTS server, and MAY consider a signaling session terminated in the extended absence of a DOTS server heartbeat.
+The DOTS client similarly expects a heartbeat from the DOTS server, and may consider a signaling session terminated in the extended absence of a DOTS server heartbeat.

 ### DOTS Server {#dots-server}

-A DOTS server is a DOTS agent capable of receiving, processing and possibly acting on requests for help coordinating attack response from one or more DOTS clients.
-The DOTS server authenticates and authorizes DOTS clients as described in Signaling Sessions below, and maintains signaling session state, tracking requests for mitigation, reporting on the status of active mitigations, and terminating signaling sessions in the extended absence of a client heartbeat or when a session times out.
+A DOTS server is a DOTS agent capable of receiving, processing and possibly acting on requests for help coordinating attack response DOTS clients.
+The DOTS server authenticates and authorizes DOTS clients as described in
+{{signaling-sessions}}, and maintains signaling session state, tracking requests for mitigation, reporting on the status of active mitigations, and terminating signaling sessions in the extended absence of a client heartbeat or when a session times out.

 Assuming the preconditions discussed below exist, a DOTS client maintaining an active signaling session with a DOTS server may reasonably expect some level of